HybridScale/orthus/applications.md

 spack load <package> <package>
 ```
 Use _tab_ to autocomplete command and thus avoid unnecessary typing :)
-When the package is loaded, all its dependencies and auxiliary packages are also loaded automatically.
+When the package is loaded, all its dependencies and auxiliary packages are loaded automatically.
 The user does not have to take care of the dependency list.

 If multiple version of the same package are installed then provide version number when loading by running:
 ```